Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 **Q.4.e.** In class, we mentioned four genera that are likely to be found on your plates: *Staphylococcus*, *Corynebacterium*, *Acinetobacter*, and *Pseudomonas*.
 What is the combined relative abundance of these types of bacteria for this individual’s left palm?
 Is this number surprising to you?
 Why or why not?

-Q.b.
-When would you want to use sequencing to identify microbes?
-When would you want to culture an organism?
-(Alternatively ask: What are two advantages to using a sequencing approach to identify microbes?
-What are two advantages to culturing organisms?)
+**Q.4.f.** What are two advantages to using a sequencing approach to identify microbes?
+What are two advantages to culturing organisms?

-Q.c.
-Look up one of these microbes.
+**Q.4.e** Look up one of these microbes.
 Include a picture and a short paragraph (3-4 sentences) about what is known about this microbe.
 A picture can take the form of an image of a colony on a plate or a microscope-based image, including a SEM.
 Make sure to include your source(s).

 **Additional Resources for microbial sequencing of skin microbiome:**